-A health and safety report is produced annually and submitted to the strategic Health and Safety Committee for consideration.
+A health and safety report is produced annually and submitted to the strategic Health and Safety Group for consideration.
+The report is also submitted to the Quality Committee.

 The report details the Trust's health and safety performance for that year including analysis of employee incident data to identify themes and trends.
 The report also looks at any HSE intervention, overall progress made with the health and safety annual work plan and the completion of any specific health and safety related projects.